patty-olanterns/RealEstateAmesIA/README.md

 Thus, a higher penalty is incurred when the **Predicted Value is less than the Actual Value**.
 Conversley, less penalty is incurred when the predicted value is more than the actual value.
 This is useful for scenarios where overestimating a target is less important than underestimating a target![https://medium.com/analytics-vidhya/root-mean-square-log-error-rmse-vs-rmlse-935c6cc1802a]

 ## Data Analysis

-- The following is a quick visual breakdown of insights between RealEstatePrice (Target feature) and all other features of RealEstate
+- The following is a quick visual breakdown of insights between SalePrice (Target feature) and all other features in the data set

 ### Display top 10 positively correlated features with target (SalePrice)